Willmo3/babymake/README.md

  - Arch: `pacman -Sy base-devel`

 ## Usage:
-`python bm.py [language] [name]`
+`python bm.py [filename]`
-OR `./bm.py [language] [name]` if marked as executable.
+OR `./bm.py [filename]` if marked as executable.

-Where language is "c" or "cpp" and name is the name of the output binary, AND ALSO the name of the source file minus the extension.
+Where filename is a source file ending with .c or .cpp.

 ### Examples:
-`./bm.py c hello` : build a makefile for compiling hello.c into output binary hello.
+`./bm.py hello.c` : build a makefile for compiling hello.c into output binary hello.

-`./bm.py cpp test` : build a makefile for compiling test.cpp into output binary test.
+`./bm.py test.cpp` : build a makefile for compiling test.cpp into output binary test.

 ## Example Makefile: